Izzilab/MatriCom-analyses/OA/README.md

 m4 <- as.data.frame(as.matrix(as_adj(z)))
 ```

-TF2DNA Database, download data from here:
+TF2DNA Database can be obtained from here:
 * url: https://www.fiserlab.org/tf2dna_db/downloads.html
-* File: TF target files [1.9G]
-Download and untar, only keep the folder "Homo-sapiens_theoretical_TF2DNA".
+* File: `TF target files`.
+Note that this is 1.9 GiB!
+Download, untar, then only keep the folder `/pscan_files/Homo-sapiens_theoretical_TF2DNA`.

-The lines below will do this automatically for you:
+These lines below will do this automatically for you:
 ```R
 setwd(work.d)
 www <- "http://fiserlab.org/pscan_files.tar.gz"